The BOOK is in the works and being edited. SUBSCRIBE to get

 What happened there launched me into a full-on depression.
 I had to take a medical leave at work.
 I went several months and just didn’t go to ANY church.
 I was devastated – the church I loved with people I loved had welcomed me and then after making me feel welcomed and accepted suddenly rejected me and I didn’t know how to reconcile that with my relationship with the family of Christ.
 I never stopped believing in God, in Jesus and what He did for me on the cross – but I didn’t know how to make all that I believe and trust fall into sync with my now TOTAL lack of trust with His church.
 Rejection from my parents and brothers was no big surprise to me, that’s why it took me 30 years to tell anyone at all.
 But this is my church that thought enough about me and KNEW enough about me to become part of their leadership training – but apparently I was NOT welcome after all.
 I just wanted to crawl into a hole and hide from the world.
 What does a day in the life of a depressed Laurie look like?
 Well, eventually you crawl out of bed because you’re TIRED of being in bed.
 Then you have something for breakfast (regardless of the time) because you’re hungry.
 Then you lay down on your sofa and watch movies all day – waiting for the day to end so you can finally go back to bed, go to sleep and wake up the next day only to do it all over again.

 At this time I was in the hands of my “secular” Dr.’s.
 My therapist from the beginning was of course appalled at what happened to me and this will come as no surprise that I had many, many sessions with her following this.
 After about three months on medical leave of absence I was ready to go back into the work environment.
 I was ALSO ready to try going back to church, but had to figure out where to try.
 So I found a church online that looked like a place I would enjoy, but I couldn’t make myself go there, the THOUGHT of actually GOING to church would just shut me down.
 I had a new psychiatrist in Sacramento who was now handling my hormones (and now anti-depressants), and it was SHE who gave me the following advice… just DRIVE to the church the day before.
 PULL into the parking lot and drive around for a minute or two, then drive home.
 That advice got me back into church.
 Having a background in music and sound production I quickly was helping out with the sound team and shortly was in charge of the sound team.
 This is where I met my spiritual mom.
 She was an associate Pastor there, and eventually I shared my history with her.
-It was really, really hard for me to tell her because she was a Pastor and I was really gun shy when it came to that – but I had a lot of pain and fear from my experience at that last church and somehow felt that I could talk to her.
+It was very hard for me to tell her because she was a Pastor and I was pretty gun shy when it came to that – but I had a lot of pain and fear from my experience at that last church and somehow felt that I could talk to her.
 In total love she just accepted me for who I am.
 She didn’t know anybody other than “Laurie” and she knew me well enough to know that I was in fact who she thought I was.
 She saw me completely as a daughter of God whom she embraced and my history didn’t change that one bit.
-But after a couple of years I was getting nervous developing friendships and I left that church to go to a different one and start over with new friends.
+But after a couple of years I was getting nervous developing friendships with others there and I left that church to go to a different one and start over with new friends.
 Well, that lasted about a year until 2004, a very good friend (and former boss) of mine had moved to Austin, TX and I went to visit her there.
 I LOVED Austin, and since the cost of living was cheaper, I carefully crafted this question to my boss “is there any reason why I CAN’T do my job from Austin?”
 He couldn’t think of one (as I knew) so I put my home up for sale and it sold in ONE DAY!
 Looking back – I think I just wanted out of town completely to start over in a new town.

 Once I was settled in I went to a church close to home.
 I really liked it – good music, great teaching.
 I met a couple of people there after the service and really liked them.
 As I pulled out into the middle lane before moving into traffic – I had a massive panic attack.
 I started crying, I just wanted to roll up into a ball and I didn’t know why – and yes, I was still sitting what in California is called the “suicide lane” (those middle lanes that either direction of traffic can pull into to make their respective left turns – which is tricky if two people from opposite directions want to make left turns at the same place at the same time.)
 That panic attack was more than just a panic attack – it threw me back into a depression that I didn’t understand.
 So here I go, calling my therapist.
 I told her all that happened and she introduced me to the term PTSD.
 She immediately saw that it was related to my experience at the church that rejected me.
 What happened to me at that church traumatized me to a point I’ve never been before, and somehow getting snapped back into that place by a church that I actually LIKED just didn’t make sense, but it led to what I now refer to as “my time in the wilderness”